Voluntary Repatriation (UNHCR-Facilitated Return) – Afghan returnees

 How to benefit from the UNHCR Voluntary Repatriation program

-It is important that you provide accurate information to UNHCR for filling in the VRF as this form will not be re-issued in Afghanistan or elsewhere in Iran.
+It is important that you provide accurate information to UNHCR for filling in the VRF that would allow you to receive your return assistance in Afghanistan.
+You need to inform UNHCR which Encashment center you will approach in Afghanistan to collect your assistance.
 In Afghanistan, the VRF will serve you as a return document proving that you were a refugee in Iran.

 Who is eligible to receive UNHCR’s voluntary repatriation assistance?